The Wolf and the Lion (film): Plot

 Mozart is reunited with his mother at the rescue facility, where the two zoologists hope he'll breed with the available younger females as soon as possible.
 Meanwhile, the lion trainer of the circus who bought Dreamer begins showing his classical music-loving son Raphael how to show a lion who is "boss".
-The brutal methods demonstrated (off-camera) visibly horrifying the boy.
+The brutal methods demonstrated (off-camera) visibly horrify the boy.
 In the meantime, Alma has left the hospital where she had been recovering from a concussion.
 With Joe's help, she begins tracking down which particular circus bought Dreamer, as the local forest ranger in charge is also Joe's bitter ex-girlfriend, making her doubly uncooperative.

 The circus in question eventually passes by the wolf breeding facility, allowing Mozart to catch his foster brother's scent.
 Mozart therefore escapes that night by digging a tunnel under the mesh-wire fence.
-Upon discovering this, Eli (the senior zoologist) has to apologize to Alma for their earlier misunderstandings to get her help in tracking down Mozart.
+Upon discovering this, Eli (the senior zoologist) has to apologize to Alma for their earlier misunderstanding to get her help in tracking down Mozart.
 By which point, Mozart has miraculously liberated Dreamer, allowing the two of them to head back towards Alma's island.
 Unfortunately, their journey does not go unnoticed and the police soon receive multiple phone calls about the two "dangerous" animals.

-With Rapha's help, Alma and Eli track down Mozart and Dreamer not far from the child-sized log cabin where Alma used to play as a little girl.
-Rapha's father tries to take Dreamer back at gunpoint, but, Rapha manages to dissuade him just before a police SWAT team arrives on the scene.
+With Raphael's help, Alma and Eli track down Mozart and Dreamer not far from the child-sized log cabin where Alma used to play as a little girl.
+Raphael's father tries to take Dreamer back at gunpoint, but Raphael manages to dissuade him just before a police SWAT team arrives on the scene.
 Alma takes Mozart and Dreamer through a secret tunnel from the play house to a certain hollow tree.
 From there, she and Mozart swim to the island without Dreamer, who wanders off to divert the SWAT team's attention.
 Tense moments later, however, it is revealed that Dreamer managed to outwit his hunters.

 The movie ends with Alma performing an outdoor concert for the benefit of abused captive wild animals while Mozart and Dreamer play together in the nearby woods.
-A perfect visual example of both mutual inter-species tolerance and, ironically, what can happen when mankind forces two geographically separated species together by taking them out of their rightful natural environments in the first place.